vaguerant/vb-patches/README.md

   * compatible with `Mario Clash (Japan, USA).vb`
   * adds support for saving your level progress, high scores and brightness
   * replaces the original capped 1 to 40 level select with the option to select any level that you've previously reached, all the way up to 99
+  * optionally remap the controls to be closer to other Mario games (based on [Controller Fix by DogP](https://www.virtual-boy.com/games/mario-clash/downloads/))
   * erase save by pressing **L** + **R** + **Left D-Pad Down** + **Right D-Pad Down** on the title screen
 * `redalarm-save.asm`
   * compatible with either `Red Alarm (USA).vb` or `Red Alarm (Japan).vb`